 The hardest problem?
 Last-mile delivery!

-When looking at a business like DoorDash it gets surprising, to find out that also large organizations (like Chipotle, or Panera) partnered up with the platform to offer delivery options.
+When looking at a business like DoorDash, it is surprising that large organizations (like Chipotle or Panera) partnered up with the platform to offer delivery options.

 Which is not about simply setting up or giving delivery options to customers.
 That is about last-mile logistics.

 Therefore, the last mile sits outside the network effects created by the organization, as the last step – required to get to the final customer – is disconnected from the rest of the network.

-The consequence is that the last-mile is the most expensive (most of the costs of the supply chain lie in that last mile), hard to tackle (it requires a degree of customization that can’t be canceled out), and yet extremely important (consumers see the face of the delivery person as the only “physical connection” with the company).
+The consequence is that the last mile is the most expensive (most of the costs of the supply chain lie in that last mile), hard to tackle (it requires a degree of customization that can’t be canceled out), and yet extremely important (consumers see the face of the delivery person as the only “physical connection” with the company).